Association for Experiential Education: Accreditation

 After a rapid increase in the number of adventure programs in the late 1980s and early 1990s, the need for standards of program quality, professional behavior, and appropriate risk management became imperative.
-In 1994, AEE responded to that need by developing the most comprehensive standards for common practices in the adventure education industry, becoming the nation's first recognized accreditation process focusing on adventure education programming.
+In 1994, the AEE responded to that need by developing the most comprehensive standards for common practices in the adventure education industry, becoming the nation's first recognized accreditation process focusing on adventure education programming.
 Since then, the AEE Accreditation Program's standards-based evaluation process by objective, independent reviewers has become the industry-accepted level of professional evaluation for adventure programs.
-AEE recently added an accreditation program focusing on Outdoor Behavioral Healthcare.
+The AEE recently added an accreditation program focusing on Outdoor Behavioral Healthcare.

 Awards

 Among other awards, AEE has presented the Karl Rohnke Creativity Award since 1997.